3 Types of Mortgage Loans You Didn’t Know Existed

 Purchasing a home is a major investment, where one-size-fits-all solutions do not apply.
 There’s more to choosing a mortgage than deciding between a fixed or adjustable-rate mortgage and getting a 15-year or 30-year loan.
 It’s all about finding the right loan for you!
 There are many different types of mortgage loans available, each with unique advantages.

-Here are four types of mortgage loans most homebuyers don’t know exist:
+Here are three types of mortgage loans most homebuyers don’t know exist:

 FHA 203(k) Loans